TheToolbox/omarchy-hibernate/README.md

 ## Notes

-- The script will not run if `/swap` or `/swap/swapfile` already exist.
+- The script is **idempotent** - safe to run multiple times.
+If hibernation is already configured, it will verify and update the configuration as needed.
+- If a hibernation swapfile already exists but doesn't match your current RAM size, the script will prompt you to recreate it.
+Use `--update` to skip prompts.
-- The script will abort if any non-zram swap is already active.
+- The script will abort if any non-zram swap (other than the hibernation swapfile) is active.
-- The script creates timestamped backups of `/etc/fstab` and the mkinitcpio hooks file before modifying them.
+- The script creates timestamped backups of `/etc/fstab`, mkinitcpio hooks, and Limine configuration before modifying them.

 ## Post-Installation: Adding Hibernate to Menu